gsferreira/gsferreira.github.com/src/archive/2022/the-blind-spot-of-csharp-records-immutability/index.md

 Simple!
 Isn’t it?
 Not as simple as knowing where to click to Google search.
 But, simpler than fixing a bug on a Friday afternoon.

+Keep an eye on mutable properties, and it will be fine.

 ## A rule in practice

 Let’s see this thing in action?